takeshimg92/takeshimg92.github.io/_posts/2022-09-22-auc-variance.md

 It is easily seen that $\mathbb E[\hat A] = A$, and thus one might ask what is the variance of this estimator.
 We will prove the following result (eq.
 (2) of [1] and eq.
 (6) of [2]):

 **Theorem**.
-Under tha hypothesis that all points in a given class are independent (ie. $P$'s are iid among themselves, as are the $Q$') then the variance of the Mann-Whitney-Wilcoxon statistic is
+Under the hypothesis that all points in a given class are independent (ie. $P$'s are iid among themselves, as are the $Q$') then the variance of the Mann-Whitney-Wilcoxon statistic is

 $$\boxed{\mathrm{Var}\; \hat A = \frac{A(1-A) + (n_0 - 1)(P_{XYY} - A^2) + (n_1 - 1)(P_{XXY} - A^2)}{n_0 n_1},}$$